ibm-cloud-docs/blockchain/howto/ibp-console-smart-contracts.md

 {:tip: .tip}
 {:pre: .pre}

-# Deploy a smart contract on the network tutorial
+# Deploying a smart contract on the network
 {: #ibp-console-smart-contracts}

 ***[Is this page helpful?
 Tell us.](https://www.surveygizmo.com/s3/4501493/IBM-Blockchain-Documentation)***